jeroee/NetflowGenerator/README.md

 # NetflowGenerator

-Netflow Data Simulation Generator.
-To generate simulated data which reflects properties of original data.
+Netflow Data Simulation Generator to generate simulated data which reflects properties of original data.
-To perform analysis while protecting the sensitivity of the original data
+This enables data analysis while protecting the sensitivity of the original data